WondaMegapon/Refightilization/Refightilization/README.md

-﻿# Info

-Allows players to respawn as a monster when they die.
+﻿Allows players to respawn as a monster when they die.
 Highly configurable.

-It's recommended to also have [Unmodded Version](https://thunderstore.io/package/frostycpu/UnmoddedVersion/) installed to avoid having clients install the mod to join the server, but its not required.

 ## Configuring for Single Player